onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I'm not brave or selfless - I just have a bigger self - and even if I go away that bigger self will persist.
 In fact, me going away would be a pretty good signal that I've meaningfully accelerated the manifestation of that bigger self.
 So I'm actually selfish with the bigger self that I identify with. im not fearless - I'm scared shitless! why do u think this segment exists? hence this segment!
 Its too often that when I tell someone what I'm working on they say I'll get killed within the first 2 hours...

+good predictions are hard to vary because predictions are tied to understanding (& explanations) and good explanations are hard to vary

 > "The arc of the moral universe is long but it bends toward *~~justice~~* **cooperation**." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/646750-let-us-realize-the-arc-of-the-moral-universe-is), probably
     or accountability & cooperation